Do you need a Fayetteville Car Accident Lawyer? If so, The Bishop Law Firm can help with your case!

 You could develop depression, vehophobia, anxiety or post-traumatic stress disorder after your injury.
 This is what pain and suffering damages attempt to compensate you for.
 Since all of us have different pain tolerance levels and mental dispositions, how do you determine the damages in individual cases?

 Some personal injury lawyers use medical bills as part of an equation to arrive at a suitable amount for pain & suffering.
 The equation is medical expenses + lost wages and accident related expenses x a multiplier (usually 1.5 – 5).
 For example, Minnie Mouse has $15,000 in medical bills and $5,000 in lost wages which results in losses of $20,000.
-You then multiple $20,000 X 3 which would result in a request of $60,000 for pain and suffering.
+You then multiply $20,000 X 3 which would result in a request of $60,000 for pain and suffering.
 The multiplier increases from 1.5 to 5 based on the severity, longevity, treatment and residuals of the injury, among other issues.

 It naturally follows that the greater the injuries, the greater the medical expenses, and thus the greater the damages, but there are always exceptions.
 In our firm’s experience the insurance adjuster and insurance company will want to pay as little or nothing for pain and suffering in an injury claim.